 You may teach family and patients how to check and/or replace balloon volume by description/demonstration (on a tube that is not connected to the patient).
-Similarly, you may teach the use of a stoma length measuring device as long as it is not directly applied to a patient’s stoma.
 Please consider whether these activities are within your personal scope before performing such tasks.
 You may choose to consult the Decision Tool for New Aspects of Dietetic Practice, specifically regarding your personal competencies.

 Q6: What role do I play in troubleshooting enterostomy tube issues?
 (As a dietitian, I am often the first healthcare professional contacted by patients)

 It is important to consider the risks involved should the procedure go unexpectedly.
 To assess risks, you may want to ask yourself the following questions: